AIMA Processing Times 2026: Golden Visa Backlog Update

 How Pela Terra's Concierge Service Helps

-Navigating AIMA processing times is one of the most common sources of anxiety for Golden Visa applicants.
+Dealing with AIMA processing times is one of the most common sources of anxiety for Golden Visa applicants.
 Pela Terra's concierge service is specifically designed to take this burden off your shoulders.
 Our team provides:

-• Experienced legal referrals: We connect you with immigration lawyers who have deep experience with Golden Visa applications and strong working relationships with AIMA.
+- Experienced legal referrals: We connect you with immigration lawyers who have deep experience with Golden Visa applications and strong working relationships with AIMA.

-• Document preparation guidance: We help ensure your documentation is complete and correctly prepared before submission, minimising the risk of information requests.
+- Document preparation guidance: We help ensure your documentation is complete and correctly prepared before submission, minimising the risk of information requests.

-• NIF and bank account assistance: We guide you through obtaining your Portuguese tax number and opening a bank account, both prerequisites for your application.
+- NIF and bank account assistance: We guide you through obtaining your Portuguese tax number and opening a bank account, both prerequisites for your application.

-• Biometric scheduling support: We help you navigate biometric appointment scheduling and can advise on office locations with shorter wait times.
+- Biometric scheduling support: We help you navigate biometric appointment scheduling and can advise on office locations with shorter wait times.

-• Ongoing status updates: We keep you informed about the progress of your application and any developments at AIMA that may affect your timeline.
+- Ongoing status updates: We keep you informed about the progress of your application and any developments at AIMA that may affect your timeline.

 Book a Consultation

 AIMA processing times are a reality of the current Golden Visa landscape, but they are improving and should not deter you from pursuing what remains one of Europe's best residency-by-investment programs.
-The key is to start with realistic expectations, submit a complete and well-prepared application, and work with experienced professionals who know how to navigate the system.
+The key is to start with realistic expectations, submit a complete and well-prepared application, and work with experienced professionals who know how to manage the system.

 If you would like to discuss current processing times, understand how they affect your specific timeline, or begin your Golden Visa application with expert guidance, we invite you to book a free consultation with our team.